Carjacking Crime Spree Ends In Arrest

 Authorities took the man to a hospital and said he was not being cooperative in providing his identity.

-After being realized from the hospital, officers will transport the suspect to the Jefferson County Jail.
+After being released from the hospital, officers will transport the suspect to the Jefferson County Jail.

 He is expected to appear at a first advisement hearing at the Jefferson County Courthouse on Monday at 10 a.m. facing multiple charges.